tenbits/hardhat/docs/chai-matchers/reference.md

 # Reference

+This is the reference for the Hardhat Chai Matchers plugin.
+This is a [chai](https://www.chaijs.com/) plugin that adds new assertion capabilities for testing smart contracts.

 ## Numbers

 When `@nomicfoundation/hardhat-chai-matchers` is used, equality comparisons of numbers will work even if the numbers are represented by different types.
 This means that assertions like this: